lacraig2/ECE497-Embedded-32-bit-Linux/hw03/ReadMe.md

 ## Work
 ### TMP101
 #### Description
 - For this I attempted to get it to read properly.
 THIS DOES NOT FULLY WORK.
 It reads, but it does not alert more than once.
+I implemented this in the file [tmp101.py](tmp101.py).

 ### Etch-A-sketch
 #### Description
 - I used an abstraction layer for the Matrix system and then added the logic to the Game class.
-This implemented the game properly.
+This implemented the game properly in the file [i2cmatrix.py](i2cmatrix.py).
+I also created the file [randomi2cmatrix.py](randomi2cmatrix.py) mostly for fun.
+It looks cool.

 ### Requirements:
 A unix system with Python 2 or 3.
 This only requires the curses library in python (should be default on Unix systems).